wp-plugins/formcrafts-form-builder/readme.txt

 11. Auto-save form data (allows users to finish filling the form later)
 12. Export all submissions to CSV

-== Installation ==

-1. Install and activate the plugin
-2. Click on FormCrafts on the WP menu, and follow the steps

 == Screenshots ==

 1. Drag-and-drop form builder